sethjones348/sam-fit/README.md

-# SamFit - Workout Tracker
+# WODsApp - Workout Tracker

 A client-side workout logging application that extracts workout data from whiteboard photos using AI.